Copyright © Media Law International 2022. All Rights Reserved.

-Broadcast law expert Ploil Krepp & Partner has a distinctive practice focussed on radio and television regulation and licensing.
+Broadcast law expert Ploil Boesch has a distinctive practice focussed on radio and television regulation and licensing.
 Clients include local and international broadcasters.
 The team handles cases that include representation in regulation and licensing proceedings, cooperation contracts and cable and satellite infrastructure agreements.

 Eisenberger & Herzog combines competition law, intellectual property and IT.
 The practice group is co-led by Wilhelm Offenbeck who is based at the firm’s Graz office.
 The team works on significant cases advising public and private clients.
 Andreas Zellhofer jointly manages the department and specialises in antitrust and competition law.

 Hasch & Partner has a reputation for intellectual property defence that makes it a popular choice for copyright protection in cases in and out of court.
 Lawyers routinely advice on intellectual property law, competition law and local and international commercial law.

 Petsch Frosch Klein Arturo lawyers have long-standing experience advising on multiple aspects of intellectual property law.
 Founded in 1956, the firm has an established position working with local and international clients on copyright protection, competition law and litigation.
 The firm also has an office in Milan with Austrian practitioners working with the firm’s international network of lawyers.